Jump to: Links to Full Articles

 Charles Thomas – Outlaw and cattle rustler in New Mexico.

-William H. Thompson, aka: Kid Thompson – A California outlaw, Thompson twice robbed trains near Los Angeles in December 1893 and February 1895 with a man named Johnson.
+William H. Thompson, aka Kid Thompson – A California outlaw, Thompson twice robbed trains near Los Angeles in December 1893 and February 1895 with Johnson.
 In the summer of 1895, he was captured and sent to prison.

-George Tobler (18??-1890) – A member of the Choctaw Nation in Indian Territory killed a rival, Irvin Richmond over a woman.
-He was hanged on January, 1890 at Fort Smith, Arkansas.
+George Tobler (18??-1890) – A member of the Choctaw Nation in Indian Territory killed a rival, Irvin Richmond, over a woman.
+He was hanged in January 1890 at Fort Smith, Arkansas.

 John Tornow (1880-1912) – A former mental patient who had become a legend among local loggers in Washington, he was killed in a pitched gun battle in the spring of 1912.

 Harry Tracy (1874-1902) – Tracy rode with Butch Cassidy’s Wild Bunch before making his way to Washington, where he rode with outlaw Dave Merrill.
 The two were later apprehended and sent to Oregon State Penitentiary in Salem.
-During a prison escape in 1902, Tracy killed Merrill, and then committed suicide when he was surrounded by a posse in eastern Washington.
+During a prison escape in 1902, Tracy killed Merrill and then committed suicide when a posse in eastern Washington surrounded him.